ouchitaikoproject/OuchiTaikoProject/README.md

 - When switching between soft and aggressive playing styles
 - After any hardware modifications

-**Pro Tip:** You can mix Taiko-Tune with manual adjustments - let Taiko-Tune set the baseline, then fine-tune individual pads ±10-20 points if desired.
+💡 **Pro Tip:** You can mix Taiko-Tune with manual adjustments - let Taiko-Tune set the baseline, then fine-tune individual pads ±10-20 points if desired.

 ---

-### <u>Extended Drum Setting Features</u>
+### **Extended Drum Setting Features**

-#### <u>**Big Hit Arcade Mode**</u>
+#### **Big Hit Arcade Mode**

-This controls how the drum reacts to very strong strikes
+This controls how the drum reacts to very strong strikes.

 In the Arcade, to get full points for Big Notes, you have to hit the any Don or Ka *much harder* than your regular note hits.
 Because most existing home Taiko drums didn't have the technology to detect when a hit was harder than other hits, home Console ports and PC versions of Taiko games changed the method up a bit, and would give full points for Big Notes by simply hitting both Don or Ka at the same time - instead of just hitting a single Don or Ka harder.

 My **Big Hit Arcade Mode** solves that, and allows for that "Arcade Hit" where you can simply hit the Don or Ka of your choice *harder* than typical hits to get credit for the Big Notes - Just like how Official Taiko Arcade Machines operate.

+**Settings:**

 - Set Mode to: **ON**
 - Adjust Threshold Level: Start around **850** (Big Hit threshold is typically 2-3x normal threshold)
 - **Increase** the value to lower the threshold of what counts as a Big Hit
 - **Decrease** the value to make it so that you have to hit much harder for the Big Note to register

+---

-#### <u>**SimulTap Mode**</u>
+#### **SimulTap Mode**

 By Default, the firmware makes it so that you cannot hit a Don and Ka at exactly the same time (since that situation doesn't exist in gameplay, and helps ensure clean hits).
 If you wanted to use this controller to play your other favorite 4-lane rhythm games, this would be an issue.
 So, I added this mode that lets you toggle whether there are hit limitations.

+**Settings:**

 - Turn **SimulTap ON** if you want to use the Drum in non-Taiko Rhythm Games (since you'll want the ability to hit more than one drum/note at the same time)
-- Leave it **OFF** when playing Taiko Games.
+- Leave it **OFF** when playing Taiko Games

+---

-#### <u>**Hold Time**</u>
+#### **Hold Time**

 This defines how long a hit is "held" before the drum accepts another.

+**Settings:**

 - Recommended range: **25—35ms**
 - **Increase** if double hits register too fast